LaurenceKuhl/Mercedes_Thompson/README.md

 - pre-commit
 - linting
 - pytest : pytest is designed to automatically discover and run tests based on a few conventions.
 By default, pytest looks for files that match the pattern test\*_.py or _\_test.py.
 Within the test files, pytest looks for functions that start with test*.
 For example, test*correctness_of_attributes\* is a valid test function name.
+- data classes : A data class is a class typically containing mainly data, although there aren’t really any restrictions.
+It is created using the new @dataclass decorator.
+Here the class Power is a dataclass

 ## New notions